Linear and nonlinear stability of rate-and-state faults: Transition of fault slip acceleration from linear to non-linear stages

-We now compare the nucleation lengths, which have their own clear order, $L_p<L_f$, with $L_c$ for the first two of these three cases.
-In Figure \ref{fig:Lcomp}b we show that $L_c^{(ii)}< L_p <L_f$ for all $0<a/b<1$.
-Since $L_c^{(i)}<L_c^{(ii)}$, this ordering would follow for $L_c^{(i)}$ as well.
+We now compare $L_c$ for the two cases with two nucleation lengths, $L_p$ and $L_f$, which have their own clear order, $L_p<L_f$.
+In Figure \ref{fig:Lcomp} we show that $L_c^{(i)}<L_c^{(ii)}< L_p<L_f$ for all $0<a/b<1$.
 We now return to the problem of considering a variable $L$ with all other parameters fixed.
-For an $L<(L_c^{(i)}$ or $L_c^{(ii)})$, the fault is linearly stable to perturbations, meaning any small perturbations to the initial steady state.
+For one of the two $L_c$, if $L<L_c$, the fault is linearly stable to any small perturbations to the initial steady state.
 It is then also necessarily the case that $L< L_p$, the smallest possible nucleation length.
 Thus at this fault length $L$, there exists no solution for finite-time divergence of slip rate accounting for the full nonlinearity of the evolution equations.
 This implies that the fault is also nonlinearly stable: there is no finite (large) perturbation that will provoke the system to unstably accelerate.
-In other words, for $L<(L^{(i)}_c$ or $L_c^{(ii)})$ the fault can be expected to remain at the steady-state corresponding to its loading.
-There will be no spontaneous, transient acceleration, other than that directly imposed by an applied perturbation, and such an acceleration will ultimately decay back towards steady state.
-For fault lengths $L$ in the window $(L_c^{(i)}$ or $L_{c}^{(ii)})<L<L_p$, the fault can be considered to be linearly unstable but non-linearly stable.
+In other words, for $L<L_c$ the fault can be expected to remain at the steady-state corresponding to its loading.
+There will be no spontaneous, transient acceleration, other than that directly imposed by an applied perturbation, and such an acceleration will ultimately decay, with fault slip returning to the initial steady sliding.
+For fault lengths $L$ in the window $L_c<L<L_p$, the fault can be considered to be linearly unstable but non-linearly stable.
 This means that small perturbations to steady state can grow with temporary excursions into the non-linear regime.
 However, because the fault is not sufficiently large to admit solutions that diverge in this non-linear regime, these excursions cannot transition into spontaneous acceleration and diverging slip rate.
 A likely outcome is that the fault will ultimately decelerate back towards steady-state, before another perturbation repeats this process.